The Virtual Quilt

 To introduce students to the artistic design process, a quilt square is designed by students before it is assembled.
 The design is inspired by the object a student or group of students wants to work on eliminating from their waste stream.
 Selected students assemble the artwork.

-Your school begins to make progress as a place where students are addressing plastic pollution at the school, homes and communities.
+Your school begins to make progress as a place where students are reducing waste in schools, homes and communities.
 Our Online Quilt shows the progress students, including yours, are making.
-Imagine a digital Portland quilt, a Seattle Quilt, etc:

 -Click on the quilt square to read the story and see pictures of how students reduced waste.